 A nurse who does a lousy job of handling a complaint may escalate the situation into something much worse, so it’s essential to know how you’d assess and address any patient concerns.

 Nursing Skills to Highlight During an Interview

-Flexibility: Every day can be different on the job; you never know what to expect.
-As a nurse, you have to handle varying shifts, heavy workloads, paperwork, and dealing with physicians and your patients’ families.
+Every day can be different on the job; you never know what to expect.
+As a nurse, you have to handle varying shifts, heavy workloads, paperwork, dealing with physicians and your patients’ families.

-Interview Questions About Dealing With Patients' Complaints
+Interview Questions About Patients' Complaints

 - How would you handle a patient who complains indiscriminately about everything?

 - How do you handle a patient who voices dislike for the food and refuses to eat?

 - How do you handle a patient who subsequently has their family bring in outside food that is contraindicated because of diet requirements?

 - How would you deal with a patient who complains of pain?

 - How do you handle a patient who cannot have any additional pain medication?